 Today’s ticket prices only help.
 Although WOW air went bankrupt, this is not a problem for most people in Europe.

 Even cheaper than Easyjet is Wizzair, which currently flies from Poland, Vienna and Budapest.

 I flew for example in April 2019 and because I was just deadline, the ticket to Iceland and back came to 125 USD (unfortunately only with hand luggage, with suitcases the price of course increases).

-You can fly by air to Iceland at Keflavik Airport, which is about 40 minutes from Reykjavik.
+You can fly by air to Iceland at Keflavik Airport (check out hotel Airport Aurora), which is about 40 minutes from Reykjavik.
 You can arrange car rentals at the airport or take a bus to get to the city.

 There are no trains in Iceland, so if you don’t want to spend a taxi unnecessarily, a bus or a rented car is probably the best option.

 There are several ways to travel around Iceland, depending on you and how much your wallet can bear.
 Most tourists hire a car in Iceland and then have the freedom to choose where and in what weather they want to travel.